MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/NextReg0x69/ReadMe.txt

 The test will set bit 2 of NextReg $08 -> the `in a,(255)` should then read the Timex port, not the floating idle bus (for example CSpect doesn't has this feature, it keeps reading floating bus, thus almost all tests fail :/ ).
+Also it will unlock $7FFD port in NextReg $08 (being locked by NextZXOS while loading the 48k SNA file to better emulate ZX48 machine).

 Then it will write to NextReg $69 values:
   %00000000, %01000000, %10000000, %00010110, %11101000